Crystal

 Park hours vary throughout the year.
 I've learned that in the low tourist season from October to April, most parks close quite early before the sun sets and the temperatures drop, so it is best to check before you go.

-I rode my motorcycle from Sibenik here which was very convenient.
-I parked at Lozovac which had a gigantic parking lot with free parking, public restrooms, and a snack bar.
-Driving or renting a car would be easiest so you can hop to the next entrance as you please, but there is also an option of taking the bus or purchasing tours from neighboring cities.
+You can reach the park by motorcycle, car, bus, or guided tour.
+I rode my motorcycle from Sibenik and parked at the Lozovac entrance, which had a gigantic parking lot with free parking, public restrooms, and a snack bar.
+Driving or renting a car would be easiest so you can hop to the next entrance as you please.
+There is also an option of taking the bus or purchasing tours from neighboring cities.

-Here are the KRKA boat routes and times of operation:
+KRKA boat routes and times of operation HERE

 Lozovac (the main entrance where I entered from to hike Skradinski Buk)